Landau and leading singularities in arbitrary space-time dimensions: Feynman integrals in arbitrary space-time dimensions

 Throughout this paper we follow decomposition~\eqref{eq:decoD} to cast all information of external momenta in $D_\parallel$.
-The complementary part in this decomposition, on the contrary, is independent of the dimensionality of the space-time dimension and allows to systematically perform an analysis at integrand level.
-We will observe in the following discussion that, regardless of the space-time dimension, the number of integrations in~\eqref{eq:intL} will correspond to $m$ (or the number of propagators), showing in this way a clear connection with the Baikov representation~~\cite{Baikov:1996iu,Baikov:1996rk}.
-We emphasis that to carry out this analysis, we do not consider a particular dimension, instead, we perform this analysis by considering the most general features of Feynman integrals in the context of leading and Landau singularities.
+We will observe in the following discussion that, regardless of the space-time dimension, it is possible to recast the formal $D$-dimensional integral \eqref{eq:intL} as an ordinary $m$-dimensional integral, where $m$ corresponds to the number of propagators, showing in this way a clear connection with the Baikov representation~~\cite{Baikov:1996iu,Baikov:1996rk}.
+We emphasize that to carry out this analysis, we do not consider a particular dimension, instead, we perform this analysis by considering the most general features of Feynman integrals in the context of leading and Landau singularities.